 - Be sure to seal up any openings that lead to your attic or underneath your house.

 - Place several ammonia-soaked rags in cans that are punctured with several holes in places such as attics or underneath houses and decks.
-Do not use this method if baby animals are present.
+Do not use ammonia if baby animals are present.
+Instead soak the rags in cider vinegar.

 - If you do find a squirrel has already found its way into your attic and you KNOW there are babies, please wait until they are old enough to leave before evicting the family.